DA-ishandeep/Sudoku_Solver_UI/README.md

 # Sudoku Solver UI
 Py script to solve sudoku.
 User can input numbers in grid.
-0 means value is blank.
+0 or balnk means value is blank.

 ```
 import tkinter as tk